View Document Text

 PURE participates in the institutional advisor program of qualified custodians; Charles Schwab & Co.,

-PURE does not permit clients to direct brokerage to any other specific broker-dealers.
+permit clients to direct brokerage to any other specific broker-dealers.

-and custodies assets with First Clearing.
-First Clearing is a trade name used by Wells Fargo Clearing
+Trade-PMR clears trades and custodies assets with First Clearing.
+First Clearing is a trade name used

-Services, LLC., a non-bank affiliate of Wells Fargo & Company.
-As PURE maintains relationships with
+by Wells Fargo Clearing Services, LLC., a non-bank affiliate of Wells Fargo & Company.
+As PURE

-respective custodian unless mutually agreed upon.
-However, should any material changes be made to
+models with their respective custodian unless mutually agreed upon.
+However, should any material

-the services provided or the terms of the relationship, we will provide appropriate notice in accordance
+changes be made to the services provided or the terms of the relationship, we will provide appropriate

-with our client agreement and regulatory obligations.
+notice in accordance with our client agreement and regulatory obligations.

 Although PURE may recommend a particular qualified custodian, it is the client’s decision whether to